camunda/camunda-docs/docs/self-managed/identity/user-guide/groups/creating-a-group.md

 ![create-group-modal-1](../img/create-group-modal-1.png)

-3. We are now able to fill in the name of the group.
-For this guide, we will use an example value.
-When you have inserted the name, click **Add**:
+1. Fill in the name of the group.
+For this guide, we use an example value.
+After inserting the name, click **Add**:

 ![create-group-modal-2](../img/create-group-modal-2.png)

-On confirmation, the modal will close, the table will update, and your new group will be shown:
+On confirmation, the modal closes, the table updates, and your new group is shown:

 ![create-group-refreshed-table](../img/create-group-refreshed-table.png)